 Leading BPM platforms deliver a variety of capabilities in a single package.
-Process management technology allows an organization to streamline its operations by automating, executing, and monitoring business processes from beginning to end.
+Process management technology allows an organization to streamline its operations by automating, executing, mining and monitoring business processes from beginning to end.
 Knowledge management and collaborative tools enable it to leverage information by managing its documents and content and facilitating employee interaction in collaborative, knowledge-based communities.
 Integrated analytics help increase visibility by delivering extensive reports on key business operations and process execution to managers.

 Following are high level capabilities a BPM platform should have: